davidtucker/davidtucker-blog/contents/colophon/index.md

 ## Hosting & Deployment

 The site is currently hosted on Amazon S3.
-For more information on how to host a static site using Amazon S3, refer to my post titled [Deploying Static Sites to Amazon S3](http://www.cnn.com/).
-I currently use a custom shell script to handle all content preparation (minification, formatting, etc...) and deployment to Amazon S3.
-I use [Grunt](http://gruntjs.com/) to handle all of my build and deployment process.
+I use [Grunt](http://gruntjs.com/) to handle all of the develop, build and deployment processes.
 You can check out my [Gruntfile.js](https://github.com/davidtucker/davidtucker-blog/blob/develop/Gruntfile.js) to see how I handle these items.

 ## Source Code